-- 3.9 The hedgerows within the site, and to a lesser extent the pasture fields, are likely to provide foraging and commuting habitat for bats.
-The adjacent offsite habitats including the canal and existing hedgerow network are also likely to provide a commuting route and foraging habitat for bats within the wider landscape. - 3.10 The mature trees within, and on the boundaries of, the site and the buildings within the southern field parcel may also potentially support roosting bats.
-There are licences granted nearby for common (Pipistrellus pipistrellus) and soprano pipistrelle (Pipistrellus pygmaeus), natterers bat (Myotis nattereri), Brandt's bat (Myotis brandti), whiskered bat (Myotis mystacinus) and brown long-eared bat (Plecotus auritus).
+- 3.9 The hedgerows within the site and to a lesser extend the pasture fields are likely to provide foraging and commuting habitat for bats.
+The area of woodland and the brook to the south of the site are also likely to provide a commuting route and foraging habitat for bats within the wider landscape. - 3.10 The mature trees within the site and on the boundaries and the building within the northern field parcel may also potentially support roosting bats.
+There are a number of European Protected Species (EPS) licences in the area of roosts of common pipistrelle (Pipistrellus pipistrellus) and brown long eared bat (Plecotus auritus).